fraktalcow/file-link/readme.md

 - **Responsive Design:** The application is styled using Tailwind CSS for a modern look.

 ## Basic Implementation
-The FileShare application is structured into several key components:
+The FileLink application is structured into several key components:

 1. **Backend (FastAPI):**
    - The main application file (`app.py`) initializes the FastAPI app and defines API endpoints for file uploads, downloads, and share group management.